Creekview Stormwater Wetland Urban Conservation Practices

-The City of Ankeny, Polk County, the Fourmile Creek Watershed Management Authority, and Snyder & Associates, with a local developer, are collaborating on this project.
+The City of Ankeny, Polk County, the Fourmile Creek Watershed Management Authority, and Snyder & Associates, with a local developer, collaborate on this project.
 The developer donated the land, while the county is leading and financing the design and construction.
-The city will own and maintain the site, which will expand the growing greenway park system covering nearly 1,000 acres of floodplains along Fourmile Creek.
+The city will own and maintain the site, expanding the growing greenway park system covering nearly 1,000 acres of floodplains along Fourmile Creek.
 The site will include wetland features, riparian restoration, and educational signage.

 During a discussion, Steve Klocke, P.E. and Nichoel Church, PWS, with Snyder & Associates, along with John Swanson, Water Resources Supervisor for Polk County, shared insights into the partnership’s origins and the significant impact of an unusual permit that made it all possible.